 - To assist full-time, in-residence pharmaceutics or pharmaceutical engineering Ph.D. candidates.

 - To support promising students during thesis research.

 Eligibility & Requirements

-- Applications must be submitted by an accredited U.S. college or university.
+- Applications (U.S. and non-U.S. citizens) must attend an accredited U.S. college or university.

 - Applicants must hold a Pharm.D. or a B.S. or M.S. from an accredited school in pharmacy or a related area, such as chemistry, biology or engineering.